apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tutorial.rst

 Please notice that we could grouping some tasks and set dependence if they have same downstream or upstream.
 We declare task `task_child_one` and `task_child_two` as a group here, named as `task_group` and set task `task_parent` as upstream of both of them.
-You could see more detail in :ref:`Tasks Dependence` section in concept documentation.
+You could see more detail in :ref:`concept:Tasks Dependence` section in concept documentation.

 Submit Or Run Workflow
 ----------------------

-So we just finish our workflow definition, with task and task dependence, but all these things are in local, we should let Apache DolphinScheduler daemon know what we define our workflow.
+Now we finish our workflow definition, with task and task dependence, but all these things are in local, we should let Apache DolphinScheduler daemon know what we define our workflow.
 So the last thing we have to do here is submit our workflow to Apache DolphinScheduler daemon.